 - PCC rules and N4 rules (FAR) need extension to carry the SFP Id and metadata information (traffic tagging information) to support the second scenario.

 - The format of the SFP Id and of metadata (when provided) being referred to refers to existing IETF specifications such as the IETF specifications defining VxLAN and NSH.

+- It is assumed that all UPFs in the operator network serving as PSA for the DNN/S-NSSAI/DNAI that is used for traffic that is potentially subject to SFC controls need to be configured with traffic steering information towards all SFPs supported for that DNN/S-NSSAI/DNAI